2026 Workplace Health and Safety Conference

 Workshop Leader - Michel Cyr, Manager of Investigations, WorkSafeNB

-Reframing the 9-to-5: Creating Career-Inclusive Workplaces
+Reframing the 9-to-5: Creating Carer-Inclusive Workplaces

 Canada’s demographics are shifting and today’s workforce reflects this change.
 Many workers now balance paid employment with unpaid caregiving responsibilities, like supporting aging parents,